nikitavoloboev/data/focusing/rules.md

 - Work on tasks based on priority.
 Strive to keep `Starred` list close to 0.
 - Add context of task as tags.

-## Ideas

-- Share all ideas I have in [Trello](https://trello.com/b/alB1ryRP) & optionally Twitter.
-Add relevant description and links to describe the idea clearly.
-- Let ideas evolve.

 ## Ask questions

 - When posting an error or an issue, [give as much relevant information](../research/asking-questions.md) as I can to help debug it.